Guatemala

 Coffee was introduced to Guatemala by Jesuit priests as a decorative garden plant in the 1700s.
 Though it was consumed by some of the country’s foreign population, it was not planted commercially until the 1850s, when the government began offering land as an incentive to prospective growers.
 The coffee sector steadily grew in the following decades and began to receive international acclaim – gaining recognition as the “the finest coffee in the world” at the 1888 World Fair in Paris, and the 1915 San Francisco Exposition – and culminating with the founding of the Guatemalan National Coffee Association (Anacafé).

-Established in 1960, Anacafé provides producers with technical assistance and education, enabling growers across the country to access knowledge about different approaches to growing coffee and how to improve their quality of output and yield.
-The organisation invests heavily in research, advocates for infrastructure improvements within the country and provides extension services to producers, such as soil, water and leaf analysis (to help farmers ensure adequate nutrition and fertilisation) and sensory analysis (providing feedback on samples submitted by producers).
+Established in 1960, Anacafé provides producers with technical assistance and education, with the goal of helping Guatemalan growers improve their quality of output and yield.
+The organisation invests heavily in research, advocates for infrastructure improvements within the country, and provides extension services to producers, such as soil, water and leaf analysis (to help farmers ensure adequate nutrition and fertilisation) and sensory analysis (providing feedback on samples submitted by producers).

 Anacafé also helps market Guatemalan coffees nationally and internationally and has a department dedicated to promoting social development programs within the coffee sector, with a focus on food security, nutrition and health.
 By providing farmers with an incredibly strong system of support and promoting the highest standards in every aspect of coffee production, the association has ensured both small and large producers can achieve a viable future in coffee production.
 It is one of the most open, transparent and well-run coffee organisations we’ve come across, and the best cuppers in the country were trained at its lab in Guatemala City.